sjhu7/sjhu7.github.io/_pages/homepage.md

 </p>

 <p>
-Since January 2025, I have been serving as the Social Media Editor of *Vadose Zone Journal*, responsible for creating posts for the journal’s X (Twitter) and LinkedIn platforms.
+Since January 2025, I have been serving as the Social Media Editor of <em>Vadose Zone Journal</em>, responsible for creating posts for the journal’s X (Twitter) and LinkedIn platforms.
 If you have ideas for content or need related support, please feel free to contact me.
 </p>

 <p>